-The Audit Committee of the Board of Directors was established by the Board in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") to oversee our corporate accounting and financial reporting processes and audits of our financial statements.
+The Audit Committee of the Board of Directors was established by the Board in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), to oversee our corporate accounting and financial reporting processes and audits of our financial statements.
 For this purpose, the Audit Committee performs several functions which include, among other things:

-- evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - monitoring the rotation of partners of our independent auditors on our engagement team as required by law; - prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management; - reviewing, with our independent auditors and management, significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls; - reviewing with management and our independent auditors any earnings announcements and other public announcements regarding material developments; - procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters;
+- evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - monitoring the rotation of partners of our independent auditors on our engagement team as required by law; - prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management; - reviewing, with our independent auditors and management, significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls;

-- preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related-party transactions in accordance with our related-party transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - reviewing our major financial, strategic, operational, regulatory and other business related risk e xposures and management risks relating to data privacy, technology and information security (including cyber security and backup information systems), including the guidelines and policies to govern the process by which risk assessment and risk management are implemented; - reviewing on a periodic basis and approving changes to our investment policy, related-person transaction policy and signing authority policy; and - reviewing and evaluating on an annual basis the performance of the Audit Committee and the Audit Committee charter.
+- reviewing with management and our independent auditors any earnings announcements and other public announcements regarding material developments; - procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; - preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related-party transactions in accordance with our related-party transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - reviewing our major financial, strategic, operational, regulatory and other business-related risk exposures and management risks relating to data privacy, technology and information security (including cyber security and backup information systems), including the guidelines and policies to govern the process by which risk assessment and risk management are implemented; - reviewing on a periodic basis and approving changes to our investment policy, related-person transaction policy and signing authority policy; and - reviewing and evaluating on an annual basis the performance of the Audit Committee and the Audit Committee charter.

 The current members of the Audit Committee are Messrs.
-Hoffman, Hasnain and Malley.
+Hoffman, Hasnain and Malley and Ms. Szela.
 Mr. Hoffman serves as the chair of our Audit Committee.
-The Audit Committee met four times and acted by unanimous written consent without a meeting one time during 2019.
+The Audit Committee met four times and acted by unanimous written consent without a meeting one time during 2020.
 Our Board of Directors has determined that each member of the Audit Committee is an independent director under Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards and under Rule 10A-3 under the Exchange Act.
 Each member of our Audit Committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.
 In arriving at this determination, the Board of Directors has examined each Audit Committee member's scope of experience and the nature of their employment in the corporate finance sector.
-Subject to and effective upon the successful election of our three nominees for the Board at the Annual Meeting on June 24, 2020, Ms. Szela shall join the Audit Committee.